valibratulescu/EmagHeroGame/README.md

 Orderus's remaining health is 12
 Orderus will strike now
 Let's see if Shadow Hunter can resist
-Successfully acquired the "{resource}" lock.

 Shadow Hunter manages to dodge the attack from Orderus Shadow Hunter will strike now
 Let's see if Orderus can resist
-Successfully acquired the "{resource}" lock.

 Shadow Hunter strikes for 42 damage